Frequently Asked Questions (FAQs)

 What should I wear to rush events?

 No!
-Going through recruitment is completely free.
-The SDSU IFC is dedicated to removing barriers and increasing accessibility to recruitment.
-The only cost you will incur is a $25 fee, paid at Bid Day in order to accept your bid.
-This fee pays for IFC Kickoff, Bid Day, our ChapterBuilder subscription, and other fees.
+There is no fee to sign up or participate in IFC formal rush.
+IFC is dedicated to removing barriers and increasing accessibility for exploring potential fraternity membership.
+The only rush-related cost you might incur is a $25 fee, paid at IFC Bid Day, if you receive an invitation to membership and want to accept the bid.
+This fee pays for IFC Kickoff, Bid Day, our recruitment software, marketing materials, rush supplies, and other necessary expenses.

-If I file for recruitment and change my mind, what happens?
+If I sign up for rush and change my mind, what happens?
 Do I need to notify anyone?

 Who do I contact with questions about rush?